 By bringing together researchers from a wide range of disciplines - medicine, law, bioethics, philosophy, psychology, anthropology, history of medicine, sociology, economics and many others - the Foundation encourages a truly interdisciplinary approach to the major contemporary issues relating to medicine and health.
 Project presentation days and shared meals foster a convivial and intellectually stimulating atmosphere.

-Close to numerous international organizations - such as the WHO, WTO, WIPO, UNHCR, ILO, ICRC and MSF - the Foundation is a unique forum for dialogue between the academic world, public policy circles and those working in the field.
-Every year, some fifty researchers stay at the Foundation, resulting in numerous publications that bear witness to the international influence and concrete scope of the research carried out at the Foundation.
+Close to many international organizations—such as the WHO, WTO, WIPO, UNHCR, ILO, ICRC, and MSF—the Foundation is a unique forum for dialogue between academia, public policy circles, and actors in the field.
+Each year, around 50 researchers stay at the Foundation, resulting in numerous publications that demonstrate the international influence and practical impact of the research carried out there.

 Anyone working on the ethical, legal or social dimensions of new advances in medicine, health policy or medical technology is welcome to apply.
-Residents come from all over the world and work in a wide range of fields: medicine, bioethics, philosophy, psychology, anthropology, sociology, economics, law, history of medicine, and many others.
+Residents come from all over the world and work in many fields: medicine, bioethics, philosophy, psychology, anthropology, sociology, economics, law, history of medicine, and many others.

 Applications are open to researchers at all stages of their career, from PhD students to emeritus professors.
 By bringing together young and experienced researchers, the residencies offer valuable opportunities for mutual learning and collaboration.

-Applications are made exclusively via our Call for Candidates, which is open every year for around three months.
+Applications are made exclusively via our Call for Candidates, which is open for approximately three months each year.

 The next call will be open from January1, 2026 to March 11, 2026 for residencies taking place in 2027.